williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 }
 ```

-The `code_challenge` is a BASE64-URL-encoded string of the SHA256 hash of the `code_verifier`.

-The `code_challenge` will now be passed along with the authorization request to your authorization server's `/authorize` URL:
+The `code_challenge` is a Base64-URL-encoded string of the SHA256 hash of the `code_verifier`.
+Your app will save the `code_verifier` for later, and send the `code_challenge` along with the authorization request to your authorization server’s `/authorize` URL:

 ```
 https://your-Org.oktapreview.com/oauth2/default/v1/authorize?client_id=0oabygpxgk9lXaMgF0h7&response_type=code&response_mode=query&scope=openid&redirect_uri=http%3A%2F%2Flocalhost&state=state-8600b31f-52d1-4dca-987c-386e3d8967e9&nonce=nonce-8600b31f-52d1-4dca-987c-386e3d8967e9&code_challenge_method=S256&code_challenge=qjrzSW9gMiUgpUvqgEPE4_-8swvyCtfOVvg55o5S_es
 ```

 If the user does not have an existing session, this will open the Okta Sign-in Page.
-After successfully authenticating, the user will arrive at the specified `redirect_uri` along with a `code`:
+After successfully authenticating, the user will arrive at the specified `redirect_uri` along with an authorization `code`:

 ```
 http://localhost/?code=BdLDvZvO3ZfSwg-asLNk&state=state-8600b31f-52d1-4dca-987c-386e3d8967e9
 ```

-This code will remain valid for 60 seconds, during which time it can be exchanged for tokens.
+This code can only be used once, and will remain valid for 60 seconds, during which time it can be exchanged for tokens.

 ### 3. Exchanging the Code for Tokens

-To exchange this code for access and ID tokens, you pass it to your authorization server's `/token` endpoint along with the `code_verifier` that was generated along with your `code_challenge`:
+To exchange this code for access and ID tokens, you pass it to your authorization server's `/token` endpoint along with the `code_verifier` that was generated at the beginning:

 ```
 curl --request POST \